MrSwitch/hello.js/README.md

 In HelloJS the default value of `redirect_uri` is the current page.
 However its recommended that you explicitly set the `redirect_uri` to a dedicated page with minimal UI and page weight.

-Create an HTML page on your site with an instance of HelloJS e.g...
+Create an HTML page on your site which will be your redirect document.
+Include the HelloJS script e.g...

 ```html
 <script src="./hello.js"></script>;